Eloy Jiménez Player Props: White Sox vs. Marlins

 Eloy Jiménez At The Plate

-- Jimenez has six doubles, six home runs and 12 walks while hitting .257.
+- Jimenez has six doubles, six home runs and 12 walks while batting .257.

+- He has homered in six games this season (17.1%), leaving the park in 4% of his plate appearances.

-- He has hit a long ball in 17.1% of his games this year, and 4% of his trips to the plate.
+- In 48.6% of his games this year, Jimenez has had at least one RBI.
+He's picked up more than one in 17.1% and driven in three or more of his team's runs in one contest.

 - He has scored in 17 games this year (48.6%), but has had no multi-run games.